Joeasaurus/rancher-autoconfig-lb/README.md

     autoconfig.proxy.service_name: your-proxy-name

-Services Labels
+Service Labels
 ===============

-If you want to add services with auto proxy configuration, add the following labels:
+If you want to add services with auto proxy configuration, add the following label:

 **Labels**

-    autoconfig.proxy.routes:  example.com:80/path=81
     autoconfig.proxy.certificates: domain.tld:subdomain.domain.tld,other.domain.tld

-If you want to add multiple routes or certificates, use ';' as seperator.
+If you want to add multiple certificates, use ';' as seperator.

 The format of domain values see: